 Physical Accessibility

 The VRC is committed to accessibility for all of our services and resources.
-However, the VRC (including staff offices, Digitization Lab and the Joel Snyder Materials Collection) is located on the second floor of the Cochrane-Woods Art Center and accessible only by stairs.
+However, the VRC (including staff offices, the Lab and the Joel Snyder Materials Collection) is located on the second floor of the Cochrane-Woods Art Center and accessible only by stairs.

 If you need accommodations to access VRC equipment or services, please email visualresources@uchicago.edu.
 For equipment and software made available to students and faculty by reservation in the VRC lab, we have prepared an accessibility accommodation plan should the need arise for someone to access VRC services and/or equipment but for whom CWAC is inaccessible.
 Please note that some accessibility accommodation plans involve temporarily relocating workstations to other locations within CWAC, while others may rely on referrals to other colleagues and resources on campus that offer equivalent resources.